Barwon Water has completed its research into the viability of Aquifer Storage and Recovery (ASR) options.

 Waurn Ponds aquifer, near Armstrong Creek

-Unfortunately investigations in this area failed to identify any aquifer material suitable for ASR use.
+Investigations in this area failed to identify any aquifer material suitable for ASR use.

 Batesford aquifer, west of Geelong

 This site is adjacent to the Batesford quarry.
 Results indicated that this site could assist with the storage of recycled water for possible future "purple pipe" developments.
-Under this scenario, recycled water would be sourced from a water recycling facility built specifically for this development area.
+Under this scenario, recycled water would be sourced from a water recycling facility built specifically for this area.

 Our investigations have identified the potential of using ASR as an option for storing and using recycled or storm water in our region.
 A number of these options are dependent on the timing of future developments and demand for recycled or storm water.